adh-partnership/metar-parser/README.md

 Parse METAR information into structured JavaScript object.
 The structure of the returned object is closely related to the [API response of CheckWX](https://api.checkwx.com/#metar-fields).

-Installation: `npm install aewx-metar-parser --save`
+Installation: `npm install adh-metar-parser --save`

 Functionality
 -------------